 You’ve finally figured out how to label that super sexy way you like to be in control of the object of your desire; congratulations, you’re a dominant!
 There are as many ways to be dominant in BDSM as there are doms, but following the advice below will make you a better one.
 If you’re submissive or a non-dominant kinkster, you’re welcome to read on to get a glimpse of what makes a dominant tick, but you should also check out The New Submissive Survival Guide.

-- Hard work is required to be a better dom.
 I sprang forth from the womb as a dom fully formed like Athena bursting out of Zeus’s head.
-OK, OK, I’ll be honest; when I first started experimenting with BDSM, I made embarrassing domming mistakes like wasting time fiddling with complex ties during a scene and killing the mood.
+OK, OK, I’ll be honest; when I first started experimenting with BDSM, I made embarrassing dominant mistakes like wasting time fiddling with complex ties during a scene and killing the mood.
 Even now, I could study some kinky skills for years and never be half as good as some of my teachers.
 Do your research!
 Read, practice, and never stop talking to fellow kinksters about being a dom.
 It will pay off in spades in the sack.

-- You’re only human.
 It’s OK to be vulnerable sometimes.
 Even if you check the “living it 24/7” box in Fetlife, it’s impossible to be fully “on” all the time.
-As exciting as a BDSM relationship is, you have other priorities and responsibilities.
+As exciting as being dominant in a BDSM relationship is, you have other priorities and responsibilities.
 Look for submissives/bottoms who can also respect your humanity and understand that there’s more to you than your spanking hand.